awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script-objects.md

-# Realtime Servers Interface<a name="realtime-script-objects"></a>
+# Realtime Servers interface<a name="realtime-script-objects"></a>

 When a Realtime script initializes, an interface to the Realtime server is returned\.
 This topic describes the properties and methods available through the interface\.
-Learn more about writing Realtime scripts and view a detailed script example in [Creating a Realtime Script](realtime-script.md)\.
+Learn more about writing Realtime scripts and view a detailed script example in [Creating a Realtime script](realtime-script.md)\.

 The Realtime interface provides access to the following objects:
 + session